Sojourner Truth: Illness and death

 Truth was cared for by two of her daughters in the last years of her life.
 Several days before Sojourner Truth died, a reporter came from the Grand Rapids Eagle to interview her.
 "Her face was drawn and emaciated and she was apparently suffering great pain.
 Her eyes were very bright and mind alert although it was difficult for her to talk."

 Truth died early in the morning on November 26, 1883, at her Battle Creek home.
 On November 28, 1883, her funeral was held at the Congregational-Presbyterian Church officiated by its pastor, the Reverend Reed Stuart.
 Some of the prominent citizens of Battle Creek acted as pall-bearers; nearly one thousand people attended the service.
 Truth was buried in the city's Oak Hill Cemetery.

 Frederick Douglass offered a eulogy for her in Washington, D.C.
 "Venerable for age, distinguished for insight into human nature, remarkable for independence and courageous self-assertion, devoted to the welfare of her race, she has been for the last forty years an object of respect and admiration to social reformers everywhere."

 Legacy

 Monuments and statues

 There have been many memorials erected in honor of Sojourner Truth, commemorating her life and work.
 These include memorial plaques, busts, and full-sized statues.

 Michigan

 The first historical marker honoring Truth was established in Battle Creek in 1935, when a stone memorial was placed in Stone History Tower, in Monument Park.
 The State of Michigan further recognized her legacy by naming highway M-66 in Calhoun County the Sojourner Truth Memorial Highway, running from the county line south of Athens to Morgan Road in Pennfield Township, northeast of Battle Creek.

 1999 marked the estimated bicentennial of Sojourner's birth.
 To honor the occasion, a larger-than-life sculpture of Sojourner Truth by Tina Allen was added to Monument Park in Battle Creek.
-The 12-foot tall Sojourner monument is cast in bronze.
+The 12 ft tall Sojourner monument is cast in bronze.